ct2034/robot_lab/robot_instructions.md

 - Press Braketest Snooze (Blue button) to get 20min of free robot movement
 - Press the acknowledge button, STO light on the manipulator should turn green
 - Bring your CAN up (if not configured to do automatically https://github.com/PilzDE/pilz_robots#running-on-the-real-robot)
-- Make sure your PC can talk to the PSS vie modbus (i.e. try to ping 192.168.0.10)
+- Make sure your PC can talk to the PSS via modbus (i.e. try to ping 192.168.0.10)
 - Run your roslaunch

 ## Switch operation mode